 Do you have a good backup?
 Restoring files to an original state is not something organizations should wonder about.
 An IT team should not only have the ability but should be able to test the practice of file and system restoration.
-For tracking purposes, audit logs are needed for PCI, SOX and other compliance regulations.
+For tracking purposes, audit logs are needed for PCI, SOX, and other compliance regulations.
 Modifying logs can hurt a company's data and increase the risk of a breach.
 Financial implications can arise when security practices are not in place.
 Many organizations have begun to implement change control as part of their security policy.

 Excessive Access and Workstation Security

-This section should really be entitled excessive access, security, and people.
-With the "lack of competent in-house staff being the top threat CISO worry about most in 2018 reported as 70 percent, organizations may need to focus more on people, and not only the endpoints those people touch, but the data endpoints as well.
+This section should really be entitled to excessive access, security, and people.
+With the "lack of competent in-house staff being the top threat CISO worry about most in 2018 reported as 70 percent, organizations may need to focus more on people, and not only the endpoints that those people touch, but the data endpoints as well.

-Recent findings from LastPass and Ovum research reveals that close to 80 percent of IT executives based in the Asia-pacific do not have the ability to control access to cloud-based apps used by employees.
+Recent findings from LastPass and Ovum research reveal that close to 80 percent of IT executives based in the Asia-pacific do not have the ability to control access to cloud-based apps used by employees.

-Additionally, if workstations are not configured to lock after inactivity, or access from third parties is not prevented when incorrect password attempts occur, sensitive data and personal identifiable information (PII) can be obtained.
+Additionally, if workstations are not configured to lock after inactivity or access from third parties is not prevented when incorrect password attempts occur, sensitive data and personal identifiable information (PII) can be obtained.
 Stopping a security breach at the workstation can be implemented with the right software.

 4. Identify Software Solutions for Data Protection

 With 1 million new variants of malware created on a daily basis, being unwilling to properly budget for the best options in enterprise security software is no longer acceptable.
-Richard Henderson recently commented that "we are entering a new period of regulatory enforcement of cybersecurity-related issues".

 Looking at infosec objectives and their relation to the GDPR, PCI DSS, HIPAA, NERC, FISMA, and GLBA regulations and being able to identify security threats with file integrity monitoring (FIM) software will enable organizations to help secure their enterprise.